chtzuehlke/SpringBootFargateCloudFormationSampleBlueGreen/README.md

 Disclaimer:
 - Not production ready yet (e.g. automation scripts w/o error handling)
+- Flyway in prod might not always be feasible (ensure forward and backward compatibility of app and DB schema)

 ### Infrastructure setup - from zero to production in 24'